lvgl/lvgl/docs/details/widgets/arc.rst

 :cpp:expr:`lv_arc_set_bg_angles(arc, start_angle, end_angle)` functions or
 ``lv_arc_set_bg_start/end_angle(arc, angle)``.

-Zero degrees is at the middle right (3 o'clock) of the object and the degrees are increasing in clockwise direction.
+Zero degrees is at the middle right (3 o'clock) of the Widget and the degrees are increasing in clockwise direction.
 The angles should be in the [0;360] range.